cowitt/ParetoPick-R/README.md

 ## 4.1 Input files for reduced functionalities

-There are four levels of functionality based on input data availability.
+There are four levels of functionality based on data availability.
 If all input data files are available from a coupled model workflow based on SWAT+ and CoMOLA or if all files can be reproduced, then all functionalities of ParetoPick-R (inlcuding both slider types, clustering and plotting) can be used.
 The table below outlines the four levels of functionality, their differences and required input files.